Skip navigation

 • Check if your providers and hospitals are in the plan network.
 If not, see how much more you need to pay to see an out-of-network provider.
 Also find out if you need referrals.

 • Check to see if you will be covered for special services you might need, such as dental or vision care.
-Make sure any prescription drugs are covered by your plan.
+Make sure any prescription medicines are covered by your plan.

 • Add your premium, your out-of-pocket costs, cost for prescriptions, and any extra costs to get a total for the year.